-The inspection assessed progress with any areas for improvement identified during and since the last care inspection and to determine if the home was delivering safe, effective and compassionate care and if the service was well led.
+The inspection assessed progress with any areas for improvement identified during and since the last care inspection and sought to determine if the home was delivering safe, effective and compassionate care and if the service was well led.

-Evidence of good practice was found during this inspection in relation to adult safeguarding, infection prevention and control and the home's environment.
-There was also good evidence of governance arrangements, quality improvement and maintenance of good working relationships.
+Evidence of good practice was found in relation to staff induction, infection prevention and control and the home's environment.
+Good practice was also found in relation to communication between residents and other key stakeholders, governance arrangements and maintenance of good working relationships.